bkesterbyld/maroon-potato/src/pages/index.md

         media_width: fourty
       - title: Zero Compromises
         content: >
-          Most no code platforms have logic or scaling limiations.
-Above utilizes an imperative programming approach that delivers the power of languages like C and Java coupled with a distributed data store.
+          Most low code platforms have logic or scaling limitations.
+Above utilizes an imperative programming approach that delivers the power of languages like C and Java.
+Product managers can build CRUD and logic operations without coding while frontend and full stack developers can access low code and JS features to accomplish most anything.
-          Together they let you tackle the most complex and intense use cases.
         actions:
           - label: Learn More
             url: /platform